 The team used this testing to narrow down specific styling elements for the screen design including details such as icons, shadows, and list structures.
 They also collected insights on how users evaluated the designs to inform the best path forward.

 Implement: Upon finishing the new design of the mobile home screen, built of elements from Cohesion’s new visual design language, the development team implemented the new screen for iPhone and Android.
-The new home screen can be seen in your Cohesion app today (if you don’t have access to Cohesion’s app, our team is happy to share with you via a free demo).
+The new home screen can be seen in your Cohesion app today (if you don’t have access to Cohesion’s app, our team is happy to share with you via a free demo ).

-Moving forward, our new design system greatly streamlines new feature development on our platform.
+What’s Next Moving forward, our new design system greatly streamlines new feature development on our platform.
 Development time is reduced by using repeatable elements, and designers are able to share one common language.
 This allows our team to focus on the user experience of our platform rather than on button size, padding, or text sizing.

 Creating a new visual design language to guide Cohesion’s evolving product was a big project.
 And really, we’ve only just begun.
 While this was a task that required efforts from nearly every team at the company, we are excited to translate our new design language across our entire platform to continue building the best experiences for spaces of the future.